 - Cover letter

-- Law school marks (unofficial copy accepted - request offical copy when available, if necessary)
+- Law school marks (unofficial copy accepted - request official copy when available, if necessary)

-Cox & Palmer employs first and second-year students and the Program for summer students is similar to that of an articled clerk, including regular rotations.
+Cox & Palmer employs first and second-year students with a summer program that is similar to that of an articled clerk, including regular rotations.
 From the outset, summer students are immersed in on-going cases and matters and are involved in a wide range of our lawyers’ activities.